 Emergency contraception is ineffective against an egg that has already implanted.
 This means that emergency contraception must be taken as soon as possible, but within 72 hours and 120 hours for Levonelle and EllaOne respectively.
 EllaOne is now considered to be the best form of emergency contraception due to it’s longer window of action.
 It remains very effective during the entire 120 hour period following unprotected sex, whereas the effectiveness of Levonelle decreases to less than 60% by 48-72 hours.

-Remember: Hormonal contraceptive pills, whether they are regular contraceptive pills or emergency contraception, can protect against pregnancy but doesn’t not protect against STIs.
+Remember, hormonal contraceptive pills, whether they are regular contraceptive pills or emergency contraception, can protect against pregnancy but does not protect against STIs.

 Condoms are some of the most popular choices of contraception when it comes to family planning.
 With a barrier method like condoms, the contraceptive device acts as a literal barrier between egg and sperm.
 This means that as well as helping to prevent pregnancy, if used properly, they can reduce the risk of STIs as well.
 Condoms and other barrier methods carry the advantage that they do not need to be incorporated into your daily routine and can be used as and when required.